-Perth Zoo is a member of the Dibbler Recovery Team led by the Western Australian Department of Parks and Wildlife.
+Perth Zoo is a member of the Dibbler Recovery Team led by the Department of Biodiversity, Conservation and Attractions (DBCA).
 As part of its Native Species Breeding Program, the Zoo breeds Dibblers for release into suitable protected habitat and studies their reproductive biology and behaviour.

 Breeding for Release

 Perth Zoo achieved the first successful breeding of the Dibbler in 1997.
 Twenty-six of these were released on Escape Island in 1998.
 This was a secure site, free from introduced predators and house mice, and, due to its relative inaccessibility, also free from other risks (fire, pets) associated with high visitation by people.

 A further 62 animals bred at Perth Zoo were released between 1999 and 2001.
 An indication of the success of the translocation was the trapping of 72 individuals in October 2000 for monitoring.
 Of these, 18 were translocated animals and 40 were born on the island.

 Other release sites for Dibblers have included Peniup Nature Reserve (2001 – 2014), Whiteman Park (2014-2015), Stirling Range National Park (2004 – 2007), Waychinicup National Park (2010 - 2013) and Gunton Island (2015 to present).